Simucube/simucube-docs.github.io/docs/ActivePedal/Specifications.md

 ### As standard pedal

-ActivePedal appears to computer as a standard USB game controller and therefore it works with any racing game that supports such device (basically all racing games).
+ActivePedal Ultimate appears to computer as a standard USB game controller and therefore it works with any racing game that supports such device (basically all racing games).
 In these games device acts as USB pedal without game telemetry data based effects.

 - Also in this mode, pedal profile and feel is fully configurable by force-travel curve, friction, damping and game output mapping curve.
 - Device may be software configured to act as a brake, throttle or clutch.